-Philip Hendrick Nering Bogel, the Baron de Bastrop, was born into a prominent, well-to-do family.
-His grandfather was a financier for steel mills in the Netherlands, his older brother was the owner of a successful iron foundry in Europe, the Nering Bogel Company.
+Philip Hendrick Nering Bögel, the Baron de Bastrop, was born into a prominent, well-to-do family.
+His grandfather had been a financier of steel mills in the Netherlands which led his older brother to eventually become the owner of a successful iron foundry in Europe.

-In 1817, the Baron’s nephew assumed management of the company at the age of 23 and through innovations such as steam engines instead of horses, air pumps instead of billows, turned the Nering Bogel Company into the largest, most successful foundry in Europe.
+In 1817, the Baron’s nephew assumed management of the company at the age of 23.
+Through innovations such as the replacement of horses with steam engines and billows with air pumps the Nering Bögel Company into the largest, most successful foundry in Europe.

 Passed down through many generations of Nering Bögel’s the company was sold in 1950, when J. L. Nering Bögel retired.
 The new owners kept the name and although no longer a foundry, the Nering Bögel company continued to prosper through innovative designs in water pumping systems.

 In 2006 the company was purchased by Richard Janssen, who graciously agreed to appear in this 2014 interview.
 We hope you enjoy this fascinating insight into the Baron’s mysterious life.

 An iron foundry and machine factory had been operating in Deventer since 1850 under the name Nering Bögel .
 After the bankruptcy of the production activities in 1932, a trading company in cast iron articles continued under the same name, originally in Wassenaar and from 1955 in Weert .
 Despite some name changes, the company was popularly known as 'Nering Bögel', a name best known to the public because of the markings on manhole covers .